-NETWORK ADMINISTRATOR (NA11)
+NETWORK ADMINISTRATOR (NA21)

-The Network Administrator Technical Certificate of Credit program provides basic training in computer information systems networking.
+This certificate program provides basic training in computer information systems networking.
 Students are introduced to the basic concepts of network administration.
-Upon graduation, students will be able to install, configure, and maintain networks using Windows networking software.
+Upon graduation, students will be able to install, configure and maintain networks using Windows networking software.
 The student is prepared to take the MCP (Microsoft Certified Professional) exam.